maihd/neonshooter/README.md

 # NeonShooter
 Complete game of [Neon Shooter](https://code.tutsplus.com/series/cross-platform-vector-shooter-xna--gamedev-10559)

+## Bugs
+Fixing this for exercies:
+- Music crash on some devices
+- No replay when game over
+- No points update when killing enemies

 ## What's Next?
 We have the basic gameplay and effects implemented.
 It's up to you to turn it into a complete and polished game with your own flavour.
 Try adding some interesting new mechanics, some cool new effects, or a unique story.
 In case you aren't sure where to start, here are a few suggestions.